 Norah Martin - Treasurer/Website Developer

 Norah currently is employed as a bookkeeper, marketing coordinator, and property manager for Rainey Ventures in Austin.
+Along with Meg Steiner, she co-founded The Dripping Springs Meteor Theatre and Art House in 2017.
+Meteor Theatre is the new community theater in Dripping Springs.
+Meg and Norah also co-founded On Stage Ready, a performing arts school in 2022.
 In her spare time, she costumes local theatre productions.

 Although Norah and Jim Martin, AAoCT President, share the same last name, they are not related to one another.

 Yvonne Davison - Secretary